 By Sophie Chong

 Butter chicken.
 A mixture of rich, creamy, and buttery tomato sauce with thick pieces of chicken that’s been marinated in lemon juice and dahi.
-A concoction of tangy and velvety tomato goodness, and just one of many popular Indian staple dishes that students from Seneca College, as well as locals from the area, seek out at Fine India Grocers, to reminded them of home.
+A concoction of tangy and velvety tomato goodness, and one of many popular Indian staple dishes that students from Seneca College, as well as locals from the area, seek out at Fine India Grocers to remind them of home.

 Crunchy, with packaging that boasts strong buttery flavours, and sweet chocolatey chunks , are the rolls of Good Day biscuits Nisrin keeps on a small shelf near the cash register of the store.
 She sells them because of their immense popularity within in India.
 She says frankly, “This is nothing more than a Ritz cracker, but because it has that Indian flavour, they’ve grown up eating that.
 When they see this, it’s like having something from back home.”
 She learned over the years of having her own business that it is the familiarity that drives her business; not only through South Asian foods, but from a familiar face.